- remove directory entries

 Recursively removes directories and subdirectories in the argument list.
-The directory will be emptied of files and removed.
+The directory is emptied of files and removed.
 The user is normally prompted for removal of any write-protected files which the directory contains.
 The write-protected files are removed without prompting, however, if the -f option is used, or if the standard input is not a terminal and the -i option is not used.

 Same as -r option.